rowg/BML-Range-Series-Archive-Generator/README.md

+# BML-RangeSeries-Archive-Generator

-Here's how to create an archive of rangeseries data.
+These scripts help to create an archive of rangeseries data.

-1. Create a list of all files that need to go into the archive.
+1	Create a list of all files that need to go into the archive.

-./makelist volume site
+`./makelist volume site`

 The makelist script searches for all relevant range series and configuration files.
 	volume is the path to a radial site archive